scottgal/mostlylucid.dse/code_evolver/src/HTTP_CONTENT_FETCHER.md

 ## License

-Part of the Code Evolver DSE system.
+Part of the mostlylucid DiSE DSE system.

 ## Support

 For issues or questions:
 1. Check the examples in `/code_evolver/examples/`
 2. Review the test suite in `/code_evolver/tests/`
-3. Consult the Code Evolver documentation
+3. Consult the mostlylucid DiSE documentation

 ## Version